reginaldbermillo/reginaldbermillo/README.md

 ### Hello 👋 I'm Reginald Josef Bermillo

-### I'm a Filipino Software Engineer specialized in creating remarkable websites and applications
+### I'm a Software Engineer specialized in creating remarkable websites and applications

 - I'm currently looking for projects especially in React and Node.js 😬
 - As of the moment I'm studying Typescript and React Native.